ipni/specs/IPNI_FEDERATION.md

   assisting in maintaining the eventual consistency of the index.

-* **Snapshot**: A snapshot refers to a captured state of the index records at a particular point in time consisting of the providers list known by the indexer, the latest processed advertisement CID for each provider and an epoch number.
+* **Snapshot**: A snapshot refers to a captured state of the index records at a particular point in time consisting of the providers list known by the indexer, the latest processed advertisement CID for each provider, an epoch number and link to the previous snapshot.
 IPNI instances can share snapshots with each other to quickly update and reconcile their content.

 ## Specification